Helenium drummondii

 Helenium drummondii is a species of perennial plant in the Sunflower Family, commonly known as fringed sneezeweed.
 It is native to the south- central United States, in eastern Texas, Arkansas, and Louisiana.

-Helenium drummondii is an perennial herb up to 60 cm (2 feet) tall.
+Helenium drummondii is a perennial herb up to 60 cm (2 feet) tall.
 Leaves are long, thin, and grass-like.
 One plant can usually produce only 1-3 flower heads.
 The head is spherical or hemispherical, with sometimes as many as 1000 yellow disc florets, plus 13-30 yellow ray florets.
 The species grows in bogs, swamps, and other wet places.